bensmithcodes/livechat-app/README.md

 https://github.com/bensmithcodes/livechat-app.git Navigate to the project
 directory: cd chatReact Install the dependencies: npm install Start the
-server: npm start Open the application in your browser: http://localhost:3000 The other user will use http://localhost:3000,in a different internet browser.
+server: npm start Open the application in your browser: http://localhost:3000 The other user will use http://localhost:3000, in a different internet browser.
 Usage: Safari, microsoft edge, google chrome.